German Special Forces Officer To Be Suspended Over Ties To Right-Wing Extremism

 Germany's defense minister, Annegret Kramp-Karrenbauer, says decisive action will be taken against instances of extremism within the army, according to The Local Germany.

-"We have drawn the first consequences in this case and we will continue to act with the same severity and impose the same consequences in every case," she said while visiting German forces in Kosovo this week.
+"We have drawn the first consequences in this case, and we will continue to act with the same severity and impose the same consequences in every case," she said while visiting German forces in Kosovo this week.